-Marine Spatial Planning James Morris
+Marine Spatial Planning

+James Morris

 NOAA develops and maintains the largest marine spatial datasets in the world (e.g. Coastal Change Analysis Program) including publicly facing tools such as Marine Cadastre and OceanReports.
-These data and tools can be used to characterize ocean neighborhoods which, just like neighborhoods on land, are intrinsically unique.
-For example, some ocean neighborhoods have protected areas, some are important highways for ships, some areas are important fishing grounds or where we extract energy from under the sea floor.
+These data and tools can be used to characterize ocean neighborhoods which, just like terrestrial neighborhoods, are intrinsically unique.
+For example, some ocean neighborhoods have protected areas, some are important highways for ships, some areas are important fishing grounds, some are important marine mammal feeding/calving grounds and migratory corridors, and some are where we extract energy from under the sea floor.
 Spatial planning will be required to conceptualize the reality for marine CDR in the U.S and to provide information needed for supporting permitting and regulatory decision making.
-Suitability models can be developed capable of identifying areas with the highest opportunity taking into consideration other ocean uses and conservation efforts.
+For example, some CDR methods may need to be co-located in areas with sufficient marine renewable energy sources (wave, tide, offshore wind, ocean thermal, surface solar, etc.) Suitability models can be developed capable of identifying areas with the highest opportunity, taking into consideration other ocean uses and conservation efforts.
 Regardless of the complexity or scale of the planning objective, the planning process often follows the general workflow of 1) identifying the planning objective, 2) inventory of available, relevant data, 3) analysis and mapping of data, 4) interpretation, and 5) delivery of map products and reports.
-Expertise exists (with data support from the various other programs, line offices and external partners) to support ocean planning at all scales- including coordination with relevant regulatory agencies, such as the U.S. Army Corps of Engineers (USACE), and U.S. Environmental Protection Agency (EPA).
+Expertise exists (with data support from the various other programs, line offices and external partners) to support ocean planning at all scales- including coordination with relevant regulatory agencies, such as the U.S. Army Corps of Engineers (USACE), and the U.S. Environmental Protection Agency (EPA).
 Recent region-wide suitability modeling conducted by NCCOS are producing marine atlases that analyze ocean regions and neighborhoods for a specific planning purpose (i.e., Aquaculture Opportunity Areas).

-An atlas-based planning approach for marine CDR combined with established NOAA environmental regulatory processes would identify where realistic marine CDR approaches could develop given the suite of existing ocean uses and environmental interactions, grounding model-based estimates and providing pragmatic upper limits of marine CDR scaling potential.
+An atlas-based planning approach for marine CDR combined with established NOAA environmental regulatory processes would help identify where feasible marine CDR approaches could develop given the suite of existing ocean uses and environmental interactions, grounding model-based estimates, and providing pragmatic upper limits of marine CDR scaling potential.

-- Continue - We have existing spatial planning resources within NOAA that could be leveraged, including extensive and relevant geospatial data, spatial analytical capabilities, and experience with applying these analyses towards permitting and regulatory decision making. - Expand / Start / Grow / Improve - Increase spatial planning capacity to include coordination of marine CDR subject matter expertise and potential expansion of data resources.
+- Continue to leverage existing spatial planning resources within NOAA, including extensive and relevant geospatial data, spatial analytical capabilities, and experience with applying these analyses to support permitting and regulatory decision making by appropriate regulatory entities. - Increase spatial planning capacity to include coordination of marine CDR subject matter expertise and potential expansion of data resources.